Try Sutrisno: KODAM V/Jaya and Tanjung Priok Incident

 In 1982, Try was appointed to the Regional Commander of KODAM V/Jaya and was stationed in Jakarta.

 1984 would see the Government pass a law which required all organizations whether it be political or non-political to adopt the national ideology of Pancasila as the sole guiding principle (Azas Tunggal).
-It would also see Islamic dissent reached its peak as preachers began teaching against the adoption of Pancasila as the national ideology, what they perceived to be the Government's Christianization, the Government's family planning program, and the dominance of the Indonesian Economy by the Chinese Indonesian population.
+It would also see Islamic dissent reach its peak as preachers began teaching against the adoption of Pancasila as the national ideology, what they perceived to be the Government's Christianization, the Government's family planning program, and the dominance of the Indonesian Economy by the Chinese Indonesian population.

 On 7 September 1984, Sgt.
-Hermanu, running on an inspection run in North Jakarta, came across a mosque with leaflets which asked for women to wear the hijab.
+Hermanu, on an inspection run in North Jakarta, came across a mosque with leaflets which asked for women to wear the hijab.
 This was a leaflet which encouraged Muslims who read it to defy the Government's policy of discouraging women from wearing the hijab.
 Sergeant Hermanu asked for the leaflets to be taken down but his orders were not followed.

 The next day, Hermanu returned and stuck papers washed in dirty water over the leaflets to cover it up.
 Somehow a rumor began going around that Hermanu had defiled the Mosque by going into the prayer hall without taking his shoes off.
 This caused a lot of outrage and Hermanu's motorbike was burned.
 The Army then returned to arrest the 4 youths who burned the motorbike.

 Over the next few days there were protests asking for the release of the 4 youths and preachers took advantage of the situation to preach against the Government.
 Finally on 12 September 1984, the crowd at Tanjung Priok began attacking shops owned by Chinese Indonesians as well as going after the headquarters of the North Jakarta District Military Command (KODIM).

 Try, together with ABRI Commander, Benny Moerdani agreed that troops should be deployed to contain the rioters.
 The riot continued to get worse, according to the soldiers, the mob refused to heed the warning shots and continued charging at them with machetes and sickles.
 Finally the troops were forced to open fire.
 The Government claimed that 28 people were killed but the victims continued to insist that around 700 were killed.
 This episode would continue to haunt Try for the rest of his career.